 The introduction of contraband into state prisons is a serious violation of state law and will not be tolerated by the Tennessee Department of Correction.
 Visiting offenders in state prisons is a privilege.
 Visitors who abuse this privilege by bringing or attempting to bring contraband inside our facilities will be prosecuted.
 Employees discovered introducing contraband into state prisons face termination and criminal prosecution for violating the laws they have sworn to uphold.

-Whiteville Correctional Facility visitor Pamela Dover was arrested by the Hamblin County Sheriff's Department and charged with introduction of contraband into a penal facility (suboxone strips).
+West Tennessee State Penitentiary visitor Courtney Hopkins was arrested by the TDOC Office of Investigations and Compliance and charged with introduction of contraband into a penal facility and felony possession.